Search

 Vegvisir is most commonly known as the Viking Compass or Norse Compass.
 This Runic Compass is a symbol of protection and direction believed to have been used by Vikings for wayfinding.
 In Icelandic, vegvisir means "wayfinder" and "sign post."
 It is made of eight staves.

-Two sources mention the Vegvisir: the Huld Manuscript by Geir Vigfusson and The Galdrabok, a textbook for magic (grimoire)
+Two sources mention the Vegvisir: the Huld Manuscript by Geir Vigfusson and The Galdrabok, a textbook for magic (grimoire).

 In the Huld Manuscript, the Vegvisir is a symbol of guidance and protection “the wearer of this symbol will not lose his way during storms and bad weather, even if he does not know his destination”.

-In this grimoire it says that the Vegvisir symbol would help its wearer not to be lost and to find their way back.
+In this grimoire, it says that the Vegvisir symbol would help its wearer not to be lost and to find their way back.
 It says that the Vegvisir must be drawn in fresh blood on a Viking's forehead.
 This is similar to how the Aegishjalmur (known as the Helm of Awe) would be used.

-While Vegvisir and Aegishjalmr, the helm of awe are superficially similar, they are very different Viking symbols.
+While Vegvisir and Aegishjalmr, the helm of awe, are superficially similar, they are very different Viking symbols.

 Was the Viking Compass used for Navigation?

-It is believed by some that Vegvisir Viking Compass was used for navigation across the seas, but this is not definitely the case.
+It is believed by some that the Vegvisir Viking Compass was used for navigation across the seas, but this is not definitely the case.

-If so the eight Icelandic rune lines would correspond to the main directions (North, South, West, East) and middle directions (Northwest, Northeast, Southwest, Southeast).
+If so, the eight Icelandic rune lines would correspond to the main directions (North, South, West, East) and middle directions (Northwest, Northeast, Southwest, Southeast).

-In fact archaeologists have shown that the Vikings used a "sunstone" which was a sun compass of sorts on their voyages.
+In fact, archaeologists have shown that the Vikings used a "sunstone," which was a sun compass of sorts on their voyages.

-Today many people of Nordic origin and beyond find inspiration from the Viking symbol as a sign of protection and a guide to find one's way through life.
+Today, many people of Nordic origin and beyond find inspiration from the Viking symbol as a sign of protection and a guide to find one's way through life.

 Interesting Fact

-The Viking Compass (Vegvisir) is probably the most "differently" or maybe mis-spelled Viking symbol.
-Variations we have seen include Vegisvir, Vigvisir, Vegisir, Vegvisor, Vegwisir, Vegvesir, Vegvisit and Vegvisr.
+The Viking Compass (Vegvisir) is probably the most "differently" or maybe misspelled Viking symbol.
+Variations we have seen include Vegisvir, Vigvisir, Vegisir, Vegvisor, Vegwisir, Vegvesir, Vegvisit, and Vegvisr.

 All Our Main Collections